-I have not checked the temperature but sitting here with cold hands n feet and I am wearing socks.
-It feels crazy cold today, there is a strong wind that has been howling off and on all morning.
-In addition to a hoodie and long pants, I have a bandana on and airline blanket while working at my desk.
+I have not checked the temperature yet but sitting here with cold hands and feet while wearing socks, it feels crazy cold today.
+There is a strong wind that has been howling off and on all morning.
+In addition to a hoodie and long pants, I have a bandana on and an airline blanket while working at my desk.

-I also caught good another weather related article today about Farmers being impacted as a result of unfavorable weather conditions in Belize from one of our local news papers, San Pedro Sun.
-One very small agricultural comparison on the island would be Maria’s husband Jose recently told me that they are very low on coconut water production, right now because of the weather.
+I also caught another good weather related article today about Farmers being impacted as a result of unfavorable weather conditions in Belize from one of our local news papers, San Pedro Sun.
+One very small agricultural comparison on the island would be Maria’s husband Jose, he recently told me that they are very low on coconut water production right now because of the weather.

-I have been trying for hours to upload my wind video and tacoboys first aerial video to YouTube to include, but the internet has been slow as a snail all morning.
+For hours I have been trying to upload my wind video and tacoboy’s first aerial video to YouTube, but the internet has been slow as a snail all morning.
 While I cannot confirm that is the weather, Coleen far north reported the wind is crazy cold up there too and it keeps knocking their satellite off it’s axis.
-I will add both videos as soon as I am able to upload them. [note finally got videos on YouTube, see below]
+I will add both videos as soon as I am able to upload them. (note- finally got videos on YouTube, see below).

 Got a short Corozal Weather report of overcast and chilly along with a picture from Cathie.